I-66 Spot Improvements - Spot 2

 A third project between Lee Highway and Glebe Road is planned but not yet fully funded for construction.

-There will also be lane closures related to this work during the day (9 a.m.- 2 p.m.) and during the night (10 p.m.- 5 a.m.).
-Accordingly, delays are possible during these times.
+There will also be lane closures related to this work during the day (9 a.m.- 2 p.m.) and at night (10 p.m.- 5 a.m.).
+Delays are possible during these times.

 View the project plans.

 Pardon Our Dust Meeting Presentation (January 15, 2014)